canonical/postgresql-k8s-operator/README.md

 ```

 ## Security
-Security issues in the Charmed PostgreSQL k8s Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Security issues in the Charmed PostgreSQL Kubernetes Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/postgresql-k8s-operator/blob/main/CONTRIBUTING.md) for developer guidance.

 ## License
-The Charmed PostgreSQL k8s Operator is free software, distributed under the Apache Software License, version 2.0.
+The Charmed PostgreSQL Kubernetes Operator is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/postgresql-k8s-operator/blob/main/LICENSE) for more information.